Massive Protest in Hong Kong Against China Extradition Bill

 Extradition is just the latest flashpoint in the city as Beijing has sought greater influence in recent years, attempting with varying degrees of success to exert control over Hong Kong’s national security, education and electoral framework.
 Opponents of the extradition bill say they distrust China’s opaque legal system, whereby forced confessions, torture and closed criminal trials are commonplace, according to rights groups.

+Shortly before the demonstration, the Hong Kong government said in a statement that the measure would not “in any way impact on, interfere with, or have a chilling effect on the freedom of assembly, of the press, of speech, of academic freedom or publication; or relate to offenses of a political nature.”

-The proposal has gridlocked Hong Kong’s Legislative Council, which is roughly divided between pro-democratic and pro-Beijing camps.
+But the proposal has gridlocked the city’s Legislative Council, which is roughly divided between pro-democratic and pro-Beijing camps.
 The city’s business and diplomatic communities have expressed concern that the bill could undermine the rule of law, while Sunday’s march displayed widespread public opposition from a diverse cross-section of society, from pro-democratic political parties, to small business owners, to a network of housewives mobilized online.

 “Today we’re using the sheer volume of people in attendance to make our message clear,” said a spokesperson for the Civil Human Rights Front, a coalition of pro-democracy groups that organized Sunday’s march.
 Organizers said attendance was in the hundreds of thousands, while police estimated more than 150,000 were at the starting point of Hong Kong’s Victoria Park.
 Solidarity protests were also held in dozens of other major cities including Sydney, Toronto and Vancouver, organizers said.